ibrahim-sisar/ET6-CDSP-group-09-repo/0_domain_study/brainstorming/divergent_thinking/obey_salih.md

-# Domain Suggestion
+# 🌍 Domain Suggestion

-## Domain: Global Warming / Climate Change
+## 🌡️ Domain: Global Warming & Climate Change

-Global warming refers to the rise in Earth’s average temperature due to greenhouse gas emissions, while climate change includes broader shifts like extreme weather and sea-level rise.
-The last decade was the warmest on record, and data shows increasing temperature trends and climate-related disasters.
+Global warming refers to the increase in Earth's average surface temperature due to the buildup of greenhouse gases like carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O).
+Climate change includes not only rising temperatures but also extreme weather events, shifts in precipitation patterns, melting glaciers, and sea-level rise.
+The last decade has been the hottest in recorded history.

-Using datasets and tools like ARIMA, clustering, and regression, researchers analyze patterns, forecast future warming, and compare regional impacts to guide climate resilience efforts.
+📊 Data science plays a critical role in tracking, analyzing, and forecasting the impacts of global warming.
+Techniques such as time series forecasting (e.g., ARIMA), clustering, regression modeling, and spatial analysis are commonly used to interpret patterns and build predictive models.

+---

 ### Research Questions